Death of Leading Conservationist whilst Kayaking!

 Tompkins was picked up by a helicopter and transported to the hospital, where he was admitted at 1 p.m.
 Tuesday.

 The amount of time between the initial rescue call and Tompkins arrival at the hospital was approximately 2.5 hours.
-Alpinist report Tompkins was in the water for “a couple hours.”
+Alpinist report Tompkins was in the water for “a couple of hours.”

 Citing Chilean military sources, El Nuevo Herald reports the accident was caused by high winds which caused waves of up to 3 meters (9.9 feet) on the lake.